 Note: This article is intended to discuss whether the use of the expression "born again" is simply one of semantics or if it has major doctrinal implications.
 It is not intended to discuss where the Greek term gennao is or should be translated as begotten as opposed to born: that may be the subject of a second article (but I will add that the Liddell & Scott Greek-English Lexicon, does use "beget" as the primary definition on page 344 of the 1996 version which I own; as does Danker's Greek-English Lexicon, 3rd edition, 2000, page 193).

-While I continued to accept the concept that we would be "changed" at the resurrection (I Corinthians 15:42), I started to feel that when a Protestant asked if you were "born again" all they wanted to know was if you accepted Jesus Christ as your savior.
+While I continued to accept the concept that we would be "changed" at the resurrection (1 Corinthians 15:42), I started to feel that when a Protestant asked if you were "born again" all they wanted to know was if you accepted Jesus Christ as your savior.
 I considered the "born again" question to be primarily one of semantics and not a major distortion to "the faith which was once delivered" (Jude 3, NKJV throughout), but I was wrong.
 Very wrong.

-My wife Joyce, on the other hand, never went along with any of the changes regarding being "born again".
+My wife Joyce, on the other hand, never went along with any of the changes regarding being "born again."
 Lest their be any misunderstanding, I did believe that upon conversion, we were begotten of God, and as such his children.
 I did not accept the new teaching that those who are only begotten are not children.
 I did believe we would be born again after the resurrection.

-I believed I John 3:9 which says,
+I believed 1 John 3:9 which says:

-9 Whoever has been born of God does not sin, for his seed remains in him; and he cannot sin because he is born of God".
+9 Whoever has been born of God does not sin, for his seed remains in him; and he cannot sin because he is born of God.

 I also believed Jesus when he said, "That which is born of the flesh is flesh, and that which is born of the Spirit is spirit" (John 3:6).
 I just felt that the Protestant issue was really only one of semantics, or definitions.
 Not only was I unaware of where this doctrinal change would lead, I had neglected the history of how it developed.

 The book quotes the Greco-Roman Catholics' belief (from Hay, Bishop.
-Hay's Sincere Christian, Vol 1., p.356, Dublin, 1783) that infant baptism is to "regenerate us by a new spiritual birth" or in other words, infant baptism is how one becomes "born again".
-Hislop quotes Prescott's Conquest of Mexico (Vol iii, pp. 339-340, London, 1843) that Catholic missionaries were shocked by the similarities of the pagan baptismal ceremonies to their own.
+Hay's Sincere Christian, Vol 1., p.356, Dublin, 1783) that infant baptism is to "regenerate us by a new spiritual birth" or in other words, infant baptism is how one becomes "born again."
+Hislop quotes Prescott's Conquest of Mexico (Vol iii, pp. 339-340, London, 1843) that Roman Catholic missionaries were shocked by the similarities of the pagan baptismal ceremonies to their own.
 In this pagan ceremony it was stated that the infant "is born anew".